This is my sister Anita's recipe.

 - Transfer vegetables with liquid to a blender.
 Carefully blend it into a fairly smooth puree.
 Pass it through a fine sieve.

 - Rinse out the soup pot and wipe it dry.
 Heat soup pot on medium heat and melt the butter.
 Add ginger and garlic and sauté them for a minute.
 Pour the soup and season with salt and pepper.
-Mix well and let it simmer for 5 minutes.
+Mix well and let it simmer for 7 to 8 minutes.
 Add lime juice and let it simmer for 2 more minutes.
 Adjust the seasoning and consistency of soup to your liking.
 Serve with sandwich for a lunch or as a first course for dinner.